The President regularly accuses major media outlets of spreading fake news.

 What Do We Notice?

-It appears that Fox news wins the award today for using the least potentially biased or inflammatory language in its headlines, although in my experience (I check The New York Times, Fox News, and Breitbart somewhat regularly to compare headlines), Fox News often uses this kind of language in its headlines, too.
+It appears that Fox news wins the award today for using the least potentially biased or inflammatory language.
+However, in my experience, Fox News often uses this kind of language in its headlines, too.

 The point here is that is impossible to erase all bias in the media.
 The goal is that journalists work to overcome unfair bias.